-Support for JDK 1.1 and 1.2 Internationalization
+Support for JDK and Internationalization

-Versions 1.1 and 1.2 of the JDK provide a rich set of APIs for developing global applications.
+The JDK provides a rich set of APIs for developing global applications.
 These internationalization APIs are based on the Unicode 2.0 code set and can adapt text, numbers, dates, currency, and user-defined objects to any country's conventions.